 - Post-intervention – If your loved one agrees to treatment, it is best to act quickly and stay involved.
 Be prepared to take them to a detox facility immediately, and be an active person in the recovery process.
 Stay in touch with the treatment center and the individual.
 A good support system is integral to helping a person stay in recovery and in preventing relapse.

 If you or someone you love is fighting addiction, please let us help.
-Our admissions coordinators are available 24 hours a day at our toll-free helpline.
+Our admissions coordinators are available 24 hours a day at our toll-free helpline at 269-280-4673.
 Please call now and take your first steps to a life without addiction.